 where D4, D3 & A2 are constant as per sample size.

-Draw the Range average & Process average as solid horizontal line & control limits are as dashed horizontal line.
+Draw the Range average and process average as solid horizontal lines & control limits are as dashed horizontal lines.

 Interpretation of the Control Charts :